1

 • Tested positive for another STI, such as chlamydia, gonorrhea, or herpes.

-A person who is pregnant and has syphilis can pass the infection to their baby.
-Pregnant persons should get tested for syphilis during pregnancy.
-The infection can cause death or severe health problems in babies and children.
+A person who is pregnant and has syphilis can pass the infection in utero to their baby.
+Those who are pregnant should get tested for syphilis during their first trimester, third trimester, and at delivery.
+The infection can cause death or severe health problems in babies and children, but these can be prevented if you get treatment quickly.

 You should get tested if you or someone you have sex with has symptoms.
-If you think you have syphilis, get tested at your doctor’s office, a local health department, community health clinic or an STD clinic.
+If you think you have syphilis, get tested at your doctor’s office, local health department, community health clinic, or STI clinic.

 Simple blood tests can tell if you have syphilis.
 You can have syphilis without symptoms, so get tested to be sure.

 STI testing isn’t always part of your regular checkup - you may have to ask for it.
-Be open and honest with your nurse or doctor so they can help you figure out which tests are best for you.
+Be open and honest with your health care provider so they can help you figure out which tests are best for you.

 You can’t tell if you have syphilis just by the way you feel.
 Like all STIs, the only way to know is to get tested.

 Syphilis is sometimes called "the great imitator" because early symptoms are similar to those of many other infections.
-Sexually active people should consult a doctor or other health care worker about any rash or sore in the genital area.
+Sexually active people should talk with a doctor or other health care provider about any rash or sore in the genital area.
 Those who have been treated for another STI, such as gonorrhea, should be tested to be sure they do not also have syphilis.

 There are three ways to diagnose syphilis: